 If you or a loved one are facing a final restraining order, we understand that your rights and your future are at stake.
 The attorneys at Delsardo & and Montanari, have years of experience handling domestic violence and restraining order cases in Paterson, Wayne, Clifton and across Passaic County, NJ.
 Give us a call at (973) 233-4396 or contact us online to schedule an appointment at our Woodland Park office.

 The Final Restraining Order Trial Procedure

-Whether your trial will be held in an open court or in closed session will completely depend on the preference of the judge.
+Whether your trial will be held in an open court or in a closed session will completely depend on the preference of the judge.
 However, you are typically permitted to have persons in court to support you.
 Often the judge will need to confirm that these individuals are not fact witnesses, meaning someone, that you intend to make a statement to the court regarding a specific issue or event.
-It is always recommended to check with the Sheriff’s officer before assuming you will be permitted to allow any persons to accompany you into the courtroom other than your attorney.
+It is always recommended to check with the Sheriff’s office before assuming you will be permitted to allow any persons to accompany you into the courtroom other than your attorney.